ARMROfficial/armr/doc/build-windows.md

 **Problem:** *Using wrong QMake*

 One aspect is the location of the *qmake* tool which in my case was located in two places.
 One was the Qt directory itself (which should have been used) and the other was a package brought by my Anaconda Toolset which I'm using when coding in Python.
-This, of course, had nothing to do with DeepOnion or C++ development at all, but it happened that in my case Anaconda's location got evaluated first and the end result was a messy Makefile.
+This, of course, had nothing to do with ARMR or C++ development at all, but it happened that in my case Anaconda's location got evaluated first and the end result was a messy Makefile.
 So, if you experience similar things the first command you should enter is `which qmake` to list all available locations of it.
 In my case the result was this one:

 `c:\bin\Anaconda3\Library\bin\qmake`